Universal Basic Income

 These have also been possible thanks to food donations from FareShare as well as other donations received by The Giving Evolution at the Cedarwood Trust; including the recent 'Tin on a wall campaign' whereby already 20 kg of food, with FareShare donations too, was able to create 100 meals!

-Incredible work, and we look forward to seeing how many more meals the brilliant Second Bite Academy can create in the coming months thanks to the trainees, chefs, volunteers and donors.
+Incredible work, and we look forward to seeing how many more meals the brilliant Nurturing Academy can create in the coming months thanks to the trainees, chefs, volunteers and donors.

 Would you like to start a new career?
 Passionate about cooking?

-The Second Bite Catering Academy consists of training and education opportunities for students based at the Second Bite Bistro in Whitley Bay and volunteering opportunities based at the Cedarwood Trust Café in North Shields.
+The Nurture Academy consists of training and education opportunities for students based in North Tyneside and volunteering opportunities at the Cedarwood Trust Café in North Shields.

 You will work alongside and under the guidance of professional chefs 16 hours per week, for 6 weeks, learning real skills that lead to real catering employment.